-If there is no available alternate drug, PharmaCare may cover a compounded (made-to-order) drug on a last-resort basis.
-The Current Drug Shortages List will indicate if compounding is covered and whether or not PharmaCare Special Authority (SA) is required.
+If an alternative drug isn't available, PharmaCare may cover a compounded drug on a last-resort basis.
+The Current Drug Shortages List will indicate if a compound is covered and if Special Authority (SA) is required.

-Pharmacies: For more information, see the PharmaCare Policy Manual, Section 5.13–Compounded Prescriptions (PDF, 422KB).
+Pharmacies: For more information, see the PharmaCare Policy Manual, Section 5.13–Compounded Prescriptions.

-If there is no alternate drug available and compounding is not covered, the Current Drug Shortages List indicates that patients and their health care providers may need to discuss a therapeutic alternative.
+If no alternative drug is available and compounding is not covered, the Current Drug Shortages List indicates that patients and their health care provider may need to discuss a therapeutic alternative.